-- Snorting cocaine for long may leave you with a constantly runny nose, nose bleeding, and a loss of smell.
+- Snorting cocaine for too long may leave you with a constantly runny nose, nose bleeding, and a loss of smell.

 - Injecting cocaine may lead to an increased risk of hepatitis C, HIV, and other blood-borne diseases especially if the injection equipment is shared.
 Other effects include collapsed veins and scarring.

-- Smoking cocaine for long may lead to asthma, a persistent cough, and lung problems and put you at an increased risk of respiratory infections.
+- Smoking cocaine for too long may lead to asthma, a persistent cough, and lung problems and put you at an increased risk of respiratory infections.

 Start Your Recovery at Impact Outpatient Program